zsiki/ls/doc/source/usersguide.rst

 #.
 First zoom the map view to the required area and perhaps the required scale.
 #.
 Click on the *Plot by template* button in the toolbar to open the *Plot by template* dialog.
 #.
 In the dialog you can select a composer template and the scale.
 #.
 Use the *Change dir...* button to select a template from another directory.
-The default directory for templates is the *template* subdirectory in the plug-in intallation directory.
+The default directory for templates is the *template* subdirectory in the plug-in installation directory.
 #.
 In the scale list the previously set scale also appears beside some predefined scales.
+You can also give a new scale manually but it must be a positive integer value.
 The default scale is *<extent>* which means that the scale will be adjusted to the map view extent.
 #.
 You can give a name to the composition optionally.
 If you leave blank QGIS will generate a name automatically.